 A number of studies over the past 20 years have confirmed that applying silicone sheeting or gel can gradually improve a scar's appearance:

-- Silicone sheeting has been shown to be a proven scar treatment over the years, according to one study.
+- Silicone sheeting has been shown to be a proven scar treatment over the years, according to

 - A review states that silicone sheeting improves the appearance of hypertrophic scars.